 Auriko vs OpenRouter: which LLM gateway should you use?

-A practical comparison of OpenRouter and Auriko across model coverage, routing, pricing, BYOK, and production inference cost economics.
+A practical comparison of OpenRouter and Auriko across model coverage, provider routing, cache-aware cost modeling, pricing, and BYOK.

 Both Auriko and OpenRouter are OpenAI-compatible LLM gateways that route requests across multiple providers through a single API.
 OpenRouter's strength is broader provider and model coverage plus a larger integration surface.
-Auriko is built for teams that care most about production inference cost economics: routing calibrated to your usage pattern, provider-aware routing, pricing transparency, zero markup, and free BYOK at scale.
+Auriko is built for teams that care most about production inference cost economics: cache-aware cost modeling, deterministic expected-cost routing, pricing transparency, zero markup, and free BYOK at scale.

 TL;DR